liyuan9988/DeepFeatureProxyVariable/README.md

    ```
    python main.py <path-to-configs> <problem_setting>
    ```
-   `<problem_setting>` can be selected from `ate` and `ope`, which corresponds to ate experiments and ope experiments in the paper.
+   `<problem_setting>` can be selected from `ate` and `ope`, which corresponds to ate experiments and policy evaluation experiments in the paper.
 Make sure to input the corresponding config file to each setting.
 The result can be found in `dumps` folder.
 You can run in parallel by specifing  `-t` option.